New York New Jersey Rail: History

-In 1999 the city of New York rehabilitated the larger 65th Street Yard for car float operations with two transfer bridges.
+In 1999, the city of New York rehabilitated the larger 65th Street Yard for car float operations with two transfer bridges.
 It was not turned over to NYCH because of a dispute over money owed the city.
 NYCH continued to use the single transfer bridge at Bush Terminal instead.
 In 2002, New York Cross Harbor Railroad revenues from railroad operations were $1,685,899.
 It had 48 active customers, with shipments of cocoa from docks in Brooklyn as its largest line of business.
 It also operated a trucking service and offered shipside and dockside service for receipt or delivery of various types of cargo, such as oversized steel beams.

 NYCH ceased to exist in 2006; a new company, Mid-Atlantic New England Rail, LLC of West Seneca, New York, bought the railroad and renamed it New York New Jersey Rail, LLC (NYNJ).
 The city of New York purchased the company two years later.

 The Port Authority began working with government agencies in New York and New Jersey to bring NYNJ to a state of good repair.
 This includes emergency work to stabilize the transfer bridge structure in Greenville, repairs to the transfer bridge and track infrastructure in Brooklyn, and procurement of ultra-low emissions locomotives and a new 30-car rail barge.
 In May 2010 the Port Authority announced that it would purchase Greenville Yard and build a new barge-to-rail facility there, as well as improving the existing rail car float system.
 The barge-to-rail facility is expected to handle an estimated 60,000 to 90,000 containers of solid waste per year from New York City, eliminating up to 360,000 trash truck trips a year.
 The authority's board authorized $118.1 million for the overall project.
+In December that same year the NYNJ purchased the 2.4 mile Port Jersey Railroad to improve its access to shippers in the Greenville port area.